ton-community/ton-docs/docs/develop/smart-contracts/messages.md

 As you might've noticed, we send messages with `send_raw_message` which, apart from consuming the message itself, also accepts the mode.
 This mode is used to determine the mode for sending messages, including whether to pay for fuel separately and how to handle errors.
 When the TON Virtual Machine (TVM) analyses and processes messages, it performs differentiated processing depending on the mode value.
 Easily confused is that the value of the mode parameter has two variables, namely mode and flag.
 Mode and flag have different functions:

-- mode : defines the basic behaviour when sending a message, e.g. whether to carry a balance, whether to wait for message processing results, etc. Different mode values represent different sending characteristics, and different values can be combined to meet specific sending requirements.
+- mode : defines the basic behavior when sending a message, e.g. whether to carry a balance, whether to wait for message processing results, etc. Different mode values represent different sending characteristics, and different values can be combined to meet specific sending requirements.
-- flag : as an addition to the mode, it is used to configure specific message behaviour, such as paying transfer fees separately or ignoring processing errors.
+- flag : as an addition to the mode, it is used to configure specific message behavior, such as paying transfer fees separately or ignoring processing errors.
 The flag is added to the mode to create the final message sending mode.

 When using the `send_raw_message` function, it is important to select the appropriate mode and flag combination for your needs.
 To figure out the mode that best suits your needs, take a look at the following table: